Regular local ring: Characterizations

 Multiplicity one criterion states: if the completion of a Noetherian local ring A is unimixed (in the sense that there is no embedded prime divisor of the zero ideal and for each minimal prime p, $\dim \widehat{A}/p = \dim \widehat{A}$) and if the multiplicity of A is one, then A is regular.
 (The converse is always true: the multiplicity of a regular local ring is one.)
 This criterion corresponds to a geometric intuition in algebraic geometry that a local ring of an intersection is regular if and only if the intersection is a transversal intersection.

 In the positive characteristic case, there is the following important result due to Kunz: A Noetherian local ring $R$ of positive characteristic p is regular if and only if the Frobenius morphism $R \to R, r \mapsto r^p$ is flat and $R$ is reduced.
-No similar result is known in the characteristic zero (just because how to replace Frobenius is unclear).
+No similar result is known in characteristic zero (it is unclear how one should replace the Frobenius morphism).